genielabs/homegenie-mini/README.md

 - Quick install via WPS button and automatic discovery (SSDP)
 - Temperature and light sensing
 - RF transceiver (315/330/433Mhz) currently implementing **X10** home automation protocol
-- Expansion port with SPI and up to 5 GPIO/PWM
+- P1 connector with 4 GPIO configurable as SPI/DIO/PWM

 **Software features**

-- Scripting engine (\*)
 - HTTP API (subset of standard HomeGenie API)
 - Real time event stream over WebSocket or SSE connection
 - MQTT broker over websocket
 - SSDP
 - NTP client for time sync

-<small>**(*)** *currently work in progress*</small>
+- Scripting engine (currently work in progress)

 **Mobile client**

 - HomeGenie plus for Android

-The expansion port can be used for various applications such as:
+The P1 connector can be used for various applications such as:

-- control a led brightness or drive a motor at different speed
+- control a led brightness or drive a motor at different speed (PWM)
-- control up to 5 relays to actuate lights and appliances
+- control up to 4 relays to actuate lights and appliances (DIO)
-- hosting other sensors
-- interfacing with other hardware
+- hosting other sensors or interfacing with other hardware (SPI)
 - breadboard playground

 ## Building HomeGene Mini